 What Is The Academy?

-The Academy is comprised of three programs working together creating the acronym FUN:
+The Academy is comprised of two programs working together:

 50 Years: A Legacy of Achievement

-Two of the three programs are Federal TRiO outreach programs designed to identify and provide services for individuals from disadvantaged backgrounds (TRiO).
+The two programs are Federal TRiO outreach programs designed to identify and provide services for individuals from disadvantaged backgrounds (TRiO).
 All told, there is a network of eight TRiO outreach and student support programs with the shared mission to assist individuals with progressing through the academic pipeline from middle school through post-secondary programs.
 Eligibility criteria include low-income, potentially in the first-generation in the family to earn a bachelor’s degree, or eligible for disability support services.
-The eight TRiO Programs are: Talent Search (TS), Student Support Services (SSS), Upward Bound (UB), Upward Bound Math Science (UBMS), Educational Opportunity Centers (EOC), Veteran’s Upward Bound and McNair.
+The eight TRiO Programs are: Talent Search (TS), Student Support Services (SSS), Upward Bound (UB), Upward Bound Math-Science (UBMS), Educational Opportunity Centers (EOC), Veteran’s Upward Bound and McNair.

-NAU’s Educational Support Services department continues to successfully receive funding and refunding since participant improve as a result of these local programs which contributes to receiving TRiO grants.
+NAU’s Student Affairs department continues to successfully receive funding and refunding since participant improve as a result of these local programs which contributes to receiving TRiO grants.
 Currently NAU has six of the eight TRiO Programs.
 Two of these TRiO programs contribute substantially to The Academy (UB and UBMS).
 Additionally, the Nizhoni College Prep-Academy partners with Talent Search.